45 pointsby knappe4 months ago14 comments

 There is no end game where they don't implement every feature you're worried about unless it's not profitable before they go out of business.

-• generj2 days ago
+• generj4 months ago

 At one point I made a simple extension that maliciously edited Google and Adobe Analytics tracking requests, alongside setting the DNT header.
 Junk data (especially page names slightly off, etc) is infuriating for analytics users.
 If enough people had a “respect my DNT header or deal with it” extension I think DNT would have succeeded.